crosswalk-project/crosswalk-website/documentation/18-Screens.md

     For more details about building and running Crosswalk applications on Android, see [the Getting started pages](#documentation/getting_started/run_on_android).

-## Problem 1: The game sometimes displays in portrait orientation
+## Issue 1: The game sometimes displays in portrait orientation

 If the game is packaged and deployed to a small screen device in its initial state, this is what it looks like:

 ![space dodge game in portrait on ZTE Geek](assets/space_dodge_game-zte_geek_portrait.png)

-It obvious that it doesn't take up enough of the screen.
-The first reason for this is that the game is in portrait orientation, when it should be in landscape.
+It's obvious that it doesn't take up enough of the screen.
+The reason is that the game is in portrait orientation, when it should be in landscape.
 By rotating the device (so the game rotates), you can see an immediate improvement:

 ![space dodge game in landscape on ZTE Geek](assets/space_dodge_game-zte_geek_landscape.png)

-However, the game shouldn't accidentally rotate if the screen orientation changes: it should always display in landscape mode.
+However, the game shouldn't accidentally rotate if the screen orientation changes, as it does at the moment: it should always display in landscape mode.

 Crosswalk provides an easy fix for this, as it implements the [Screen Orientation API](http://www.w3.org/TR/screen-orientation/).
 Among other things, this enables an application to lock itself to a particular orientation at run time.